Vallum (Hadrian's Wall): Layout and course

+History

-The Vallum is known to have been constructed some time after the wall was completed, as it deviates to the south around several wall-forts which were either completed or under construction when the wall was nearing completion.
-There would have been a crossing-point like a causeway or bridge to the south of each wall-fort – several such causeways are known, such as the one still visible with the base of an ornate arch (photo above left) at the fort of Condercum in Benwell, a western suburb of Newcastle.
+The Vallum was constructed a few years after the wall was completed, as it deviates to the south around the first series of forts (including Chesters) but earlier than that at Carrawburgh, datable to c.
+130 by a fragmentary inscription.
+There would have been a crossing point like a causeway or bridge to the south of each wall-fort; several such causeways are known, such as the one still visible with the base of an ornate arch at the fort of Condercum in Benwell, a western suburb of Newcastle.
 Causeways have also been detected to the south of several milecastles.

 It is thought that the easternmost section of Hadrian's Wall between the forts of Pons Aelius (Newcastle upon Tyne) and Segedunum (Wallsend) was an addition to the original plan.
-The Vallum was not constructed behind this extra length of the wall, indeed it did not apparently even reach the fort at Newcastle; instead it seems it stopped in the western Newcastle suburb of Elswick.
+The Vallum was not constructed behind this extra length of the wall and did not apparently even reach the fort at Newcastle; instead it seems it stopped in the western Newcastle suburb of Elswick.
 This was probably because from here on the Vallum's function as a southern barrier to the wall was performed by the River Tyne.

+Sometime later in the 2nd century and certainly by the 3rd, the Vallum was "slighted", that is, the ramparts were broken through and the ditch filled in especially near the forts and the undefended settlements which grew up outside them.
+Archaeologists have speculated that either the Vallum was then deemed unnecessary because economic development and pacification of the frontier district had rendered it obsolete, or that it was proving to be a hindrance to military and authorised civilian traffic.
+Some have suggested that this coincided with the building of the Antonine Wall in Scotland and the temporary abandonment of Hadrian's Wall.

+Purpose

 Although there is no definitive historical evidence as to why the Roman army built this unusual barrier, modern archaeological opinion is that the Vallum established the southern boundary of an exclusion zone bounded on the north by the wall itself.
 The zone would have been "out-of-bounds" to civilians and those with no valid reason to be there.
-It might thus have been the Roman equivalent to a modern demilitarized zone or DMZ, such as the Korean Demilitarized Zone currently separating North Korea and South Korea.

-Sometime in the 2nd century AD, the Vallum was "slighted" – that is, the ramparts were broken through and the ditch filled in at fairly regular intervals along its length.
-Archaeologists and historians have speculated that either the Vallum was then deemed unnecessary, or that it was proving to be a hindrance to military and authorised civilian traffic.
-Some have suggested that this coincided with the building of the Antonine Wall in Scotland and the temporary abandonment of Hadrian's Wall.

-It is worth noticing at this point that the Antonine Wall was a less formidable barrier than Hadrian's Wall, for two main reasons: firstly, because it was built out of turf rather than stone; and secondly, because it had no equivalent ditch system like the Vallum behind the Wall.
-It may have been for these reasons that the Antonine Wall was not garrisoned for very long.